hermes-org/acceptance_tests/README.md

 * navigate into the src directory
 * execute "pyinstaller main.spec -y"

-This should generate the directory "./dist/HermesTest/" with an executeable "HermesTest.exe"
+This should generate the directory "./src/dist/HermesAcceptanceTests/" with an executeable "HermesAcceptanceTests.exe"